quasarframework/quasar-framework.org/source/guide/cordova-wrapper.md

 ## Wrapping and configuration of your App

-Each Quasar project requires you to wrap your app initially.
+To transform a Quasar project into a working Cordova app, you need to wrap it initially.
 The following steps explain how to wrap your app and add the desired platforms.

 ### Wrapping